 By afternoon, the sun burned in a cloudless aquamarine sky and a gentle breeze rustled the oaks on a perfect setting for the outdoor buffet dining the club was famous for.
-After dessert, staff rolled an upright piano on the lawn before a three-row deep semi-circle of folding chairs.
-Joan introduced Rubin–whom we all knew—as he stood with his flute behind the crowd.
+After dessert, staff rolled an upright piano onto the lawn before a three-row deep, semi-circle of folding chairs.
+Jean introduced Rubin–whom we all knew—as he stood with his flute behind the crowd.
 Rubin joined her to stand proudly next to the piano as she sat down and adjusted the piano stool.

 He raised his nickel flute with tender respect, a used instrument flecked with indentations and scratches.
-Jean was an accomplished pianist, and president of the Board of the Symphony, who played well even though she tended to drown Rubin out in the fast passages.
+Jean was an accomplished pianist, and president of the Symphony Board, who played well even though she tended to drown Rubin out in the fast passages.
 Still, his sound was so breezy soft, his melody so pure, that the performance pleased everyone, even me–I preferred Frank Sinatra.
-Jean jumped up to lead the applause of the awed guests; Rubin bowed; then the crowd wandered away … back to party anxieties as to how to leave for home without appearing ungrateful.
+Jean jumped up to lead the applause of the awed guests; Rubin bowed.
+Then the crowd wandered away, back to party anxieties such as to how to leave for home without appearing ungrateful.
 I left early and drove home alone.
-Jean had invited Rubin to her place, not only to pronounce her self-perceived charm was still intact, but to irritate me.
+Jean had invited Rubin to her place, not only to pronounce that her self-perceived charm was still intact, but also to irritate me.
 She was well aware of my interest in Rubin.
 I didn't deserve her disdain.